-Post-Brexit boom in UK companies setting up in Germany
+Boom in UK firms fleeing to Germany to escape Brexit

 Meanwhile, London’s Labour mayor Sadiq Khan has again called for more powers to ensure businesses in the capital thrive post-Brexit.

-Mr Khan, would has said the UK should reconsider joining the EU single market, urged the Rishi Sunak government to devolve some immigration powers to City Hall.
+Mr Khan, has said the UK should reconsider joining the EU single market, and urged Rishi Sunak’s government to devolve some immigration powers to City Hall.

 “Allowing us to create a regional shortage occupation list in partnership with business would give London the ability to attract and retain talent in the sectors which need it most,” he wrote in City AM.

-It comes as a new poll found regret among Leave voters has reached a record high – with more voters than ever believe Brexit has been a “failure”.
+It comes as a new poll found regret among Leave voters has reached a record high – with more voters than ever believing Brexit has been a “failure”.
 It follows Nigel Farage’s admission Brexit had not been a success.

 Overall, 62 per cent of voters said leaving the EU had been “more of a failure”, with just 9 per cent saying it had been a “success”.
 The YouGov poll also found more than a third of those who backed Leave say it has been more of a failure than a success.